davidbarratt/drupal-subtree-splits/outline.md

 [Composer](https://getcomposer.org) and the
 [PSR-0](http://www.php-fig.org/psr/psr-0/) and
-[PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading standards have allowed Drupal to "get off the island".
+[PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading standards have allowed Drupal core to "get off the island".
 We now use a large number of third-party libraries that would have been inaccessible before.

 Drupal 8's `core/composer.json` file looks like this: